jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-170.md

 But as soon as the iron is within the sphere of magnetic influence, it borrows its force from the magnet.

-The striped particles exiting from both objects expel the intervening air-aether.
+The virtual photons exiting from both objects expel the intervening air-aether.

 This causes them to approach each other, just like two magnets would.

-Iron moves more freely than a magnet because it consists only of those particles through which the striped particles can pass.
+Iron moves more freely than a magnet because it consists only of those particles through which the virtual photons can pass.

 But a magnet is burdened by its heavy stony material.